 Alternatives to Root Canal Therapy

 Most of the time, endodontic therapy is a relatively simple procedure done in one to three visits.
 It can save your diseased or injured tooth with little or no discomfort.
 The only alternative to endodontic therapy is extraction of the infected, diseased or injured tooth.
 If the infected tooth must be removed, dental implants are then an option, but saving the existing tooth is always the first priority.

 Choosing the right dentist who cares about doing the right thing for you may be a daunting task.
 Dr. Warr will always do his best to answer any questions and concerns you may have, and will always strive to develop the treatment plan that is best for you.

-If you're suffering from tooth pain, don't delay: Call Warr Dental at 801-355-5385 today for a free consultation.
+If you're suffering from tooth pain, don't delay: Call Warr Dental at 801-355-5385 today for a free consultation, or even schedule a virtual consultation.
 Our dental office in Salt Lake City serves patients in West Valley City, Draper and other nearby areas of Utah.